How to run a process on an interval or schedule?

 When I started my journey with InterSystems IRIS, especially in Interoperability, one of the first questions I had was:

 Below are two simple classes that solve this problem.
-They are meant as quick‑start snippets for beginners, not a full‑blown solution.
+They are intended as quick‑start snippets for beginners, not a full‑blown production solution.

 The Scenario

-Assume we need to “Take some data from an API and put it into an external database.”
+We need to “take some data from an API and put it into an external database.”

 ComponentPurpose

-EnsLib.REST.OperationMakes HTTP requests to the API (uses EnsLib.HTTP.OutboundAdapter).
+EnsLib.REST.OperationPerforms the HTTP request to the API (uses EnsLib.HTTP.OutboundAdapter).

-Ens.BusinessOperationWrites data to the external DB via EnsLib.SQL.OutboundAdapter (JDBC).
+Ens.BusinessOperationWrites the retrieved data to the external DB via EnsLib.SQL.OutboundAdapter (JDBC).

 1. Interval Initiator – Util.Service.IntervalCall